There's an orchestrated campaign to malign Aadhaar: Nilekani

 The former UIDAI chief said it has introduced a virtual identification for ID holders so that the actual number need not be shared by the people to authenticate their identity.

 Simultaneously, it has further regulated the storage of the Aadhaar number within various databases, he added.
-PTI BDN AQS .
+PTI BDN AQS 01110235 MVV .

 This is unedited, unformatted feed from the Press Trust of India wire.